 Prior to the application, the property was undeveloped.
 An easement across Shape’s site currently provides access to the Crestmont Community.
 The developer is proposing a mixed use community that integrates with the natural topography and the west entranceway into Calgary.

 The proposed Outline Plan identified a basic subdivision pattern and addresses infrastructure needs, financing agreements and development-related issues.
 It includes the location and size of roads, the distribution of open space, and location of various land use districts.
 Outline plans are considered at the same time as applications for a land use redesignation.

 The proposal must follow the guidelines of other plans for the area.
 In this instance, the Municipal Development Plan provides high level policy guidance for the site’s development.
-There is also an amendment to the Calgary West Area Structure Plan required to facilitate the proposed development.
+Amendment to the Calgary West Area Structure Plan was approved to facilitate the proposed development.
 The Calgary West ASP will provide more detailed policy direction for the site’s development.